Monte Carlo numerical integrators#

 num_dim: int, # number of dimensions to integrate

-limits: list[tuple[float]]=[] # list of (min, max) limits for each dimension
+limits: list[tuple[float]]=[] # list of (min, max) variables limits

 ):